Health Tuition

 Incision

 Incisions are straight cuts in the skin that are clean.
-Many surgeries are done via an incision.
-This is not the only cause for this type of wound, though.
+Many surgeries are done via incision.
+This is not the only cause of this type of wound, though.

 Incisions can occur during accidents that involve sharp objects such as razor blades or broken glass.
 There is usually an onslaught of heavy bleeding that comes quickly.